NaNoWriMo stands for National Novel Writing Month. The challenge is to write 50,000 words for a novel between November 1 and November 30.

 If you write 50k words by the end of November, you’re considered to have “won” NaNoWriMo.
 To me, you’re a winner as long as you give it an honest effort.
 Even if your word count is ultimately short of the 50k goal, the fact that you took on the challenge and devoted time to a project you care about is a big win in my book.
 Even if you only write 15k words, that’s 15k more words than you had at the beginning of November.

 You can give yourself a better chance of reaching that 50k goal, or getting as close to it as possible, by doing some preparation in October.
-I’ve put together a checklist that will give you your best chance at enjoying the process and getting the most out of your journey.
+I’ve put together tips and a NaNoWrimo prep checklist that will give you your best chance of enjoying the process and getting the most out of your journey.
 Everything is a suggestion, so do whatever you feel called to do and leave the rest.
-You can also download a printable version at the end of the post if you’d like to manually check everything off as you go.

 NaNoWriMo Prep Checklist